 Just like selling your business can easily distract you from maintaining daily operations, it can also be a time when keeping up with paperwork can be a struggle.
 Bookkeeping needs to be up to date in order for potential buyers to feel secure regarding valuation and integrity.
 Your documentation should ideally be even more thorough than it has been in the past, for your own purposes, since serious buyers will want to be able to review records in order to make important decisions regarding their new acquisition.

 When keeping all the balls in the air is already a struggle, it can be especially difficult to ensure that your business is running smoothly while you’re taking extra time to handle selling details.
-That’s one of the many reasons a professional transportation business brokerage service like The Tenney Group can be a great idea.
+That’s one of the many reasons finding a reputable professional transportation business brokerage service can be a great idea.